A large sieve inequality for characters to quadratic moduli: Introduction.

 where we have denoted by $\mathscr{C}_N$ the set of sequences $(z_n)_n$ of complex numbers for which the $\ell^2$-norm of $(z_n)_{n\leqslant N}$ is exactly $1$.
 Note that $\mathscr{N}_f(Q,N)$ is indeed well-defined, for by virtue of \eqref{classic}, we can establish the trivial bound

 Examples of $f$, for which \eqref{trivial} is the optimal bound, were given by Elliott \cite{elliott71} and Montgomery \cite{mon78}, though Wolke \cite{wolke1,wolke2} demonstrated the existence of an $f$ such that \eqref{trivial} is not sharp for some ranges of $Q$ and $N$.
-Moreover, Zhao \cite{acta,zhaothesis} demonstrated that \eqref{trivial} is not sharp for certain choices of $Q$ and $N$ when $f$ is a monomial of degree two or greater.
-Indeed, in this case, improvements to \eqref{trivial} were made by Baier and Zhao \cite{baierzhaosq,baierzhaopm}, Halupczok \cite{halupczok}, Munsch \cite{munsch21}, and most recently by Baier and Lynch \cite{baierlynch}, Baker, Munsch, and Shparlinski \cite{BaMuSh}, and McGrath \cite{mcg}.
+This work of Wolke pertains to prime moduli, and has recently been improved on by Iwaniec \cite{iwaniecsieve} to the best possible form, under some minor restrictions on the support of $(z_n)_n$.
+In his doctoral thesis, Zhao \cite{acta,zhaothesis} demonstrated that, when $f$ is a monomial of degree two or greater, the estimate \eqref{trivial} is not sharp for certain choices of $Q$ and $N$.
+Indeed, in this case, improvements to \eqref{trivial}, and the original work of Zhao, were made by Baier and Zhao \cite{baierzhaosq,baierzhaopm}, Halupczok \cite{halupczok}, Munsch \cite{munsch21}, and most recently by Baier and Lynch \cite{baierlynch}, Baker, Munsch, and Shparlinski \cite{BaMuSh}, and McGrath \cite{mcg}.
 In the latter two articles, the case where $f$ is a general polynomial was also studied, inspired by earlier work of Halupczok \cite{hal15,hal18,halupczok2020} and Halupczok and Munsch \cite{halmun}.
 In a more general setting, it was shown by Baier \cite{baier} that the majorisation

 holds whenever $f(q\leqslant Q)$ is sufficiently well-distributed in the residue classes, which improves on \eqref{trivial} whenever $N\ll f(Q)^{1+\varepsilon}(Q+\sqrt{N})\ll f(Q)^2$.
 It is believed that \eqref{baierbound} is not sharp in the range $Q^2\ll N\ll f(Q)^{2+\varepsilon}$ whenever $f(q\leqslant Q)$ is well-distributed in the residue classes.
 Indeed, in line with conjectures made in \cite{acta,elliott71,halupczok2020}, we expect a bound of the type